spookysys/telemetry-app/README.md

 # Telemetry Dashboard
-Dashboard to view telemetry data in real time
+Dashboard to view telemetry in real time